 Avoid Strenuous Activity

-You should avoid sports, lifting, straining, or other physical exertion for about 4 weeks.
+People with mono should avoid sports, lifting, straining, falls, injury to the abdomen and physical exertion for about 4 weeks.
 That's because mono affects the spleen to some extent in about 50% to 60% of people with mono.
-An enlarged spleen is more vulnerable to rupture, and a ruptured spleen is a medical emergency.
-You should get medical clearance before you resume your regular activities.
+An enlarged spleen is more vulnerable to rupture either spontaneously or from trauma to the abdomen.
+A ruptured spleen is an emergency.
+The person with mono should get medical clearance before resuming regular activities.